AlSaqr-platform/he-soc/hardware/fpga/README.md

 ```
 bender update

-make exclude-cluster=1 scripts-bender-fpga-ddr
+make simple-padframe=1 scripts-bender-fpga-ddr

+make scripts-bender-fpga (to use the hyperbus)

 ```
-You can actually remove the `exclude-cluster` option, in case you want to emulate the cluster as well.
-Please be aware that the bitstream generation will take much more time in that case.
+You can also use the `exclude-cluster=1` option, in case you don't want to emulate the cluster as well.

 ```
 cd fpga

 source setup.sh
 ```
-Select VCU118.
+ * Select VCU118.
 The ZCU102 is already too small to fit ariane and the cluster.
 We will provide support for the ZCU102 as well in the future, with a reduced version of the cluster.
+ * Unless you specified the `exclude-llc` when generating the compile script, you are instantiating it!
+ * Choose the memory
+ * If you choose the hyperram, you can't validate the peripherals.
+Otherwise you can.
+Apparently, it's better to instantiate the padframe: it help Vivado with placement, so just say you are also validating the peripherals if you are using the DDR4.

 ```
 make ips

 make clean run
 ```